wazzlecoin/core/doc/tor.md

 Connecting to Tor's control socket API requires one of two authentication methods to be configured.
 It also requires the control socket to be enabled, e.g. put `ControlPort 9051` in `torrc` config file.
-For cookie authentication the user running bitcoinclassicd must have read access to the `CookieAuthFile` specified in Tor configuration.
+For cookie authentication the user running improvedbitcoind must have read access to the `CookieAuthFile` specified in Tor configuration.
 In some cases this is preconfigured and the creation of a hidden service is automatic.
-If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running Tor and the user running bitcoinclassicd to the same group and setting permissions appropriately.
-On Debian-based systems the user running bitcoinclassicd can be added to the debian-tor group, which has the appropriate permissions.
+If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running Tor and the user running improvedbitcoind to the same group and setting permissions appropriately.
+On Debian-based systems the user running improvedbitcoind can be added to the debian-tor group, which has the appropriate permissions.

 An alternative authentication method is the use